 21. Update a headboard to match your new chest of drawers

 Choose a fabric in a co-ordinating shade to the wallpaper you used to transform your chest of drawers.
 Measure the height and width of your headboard, double the amounts and add 2cm more on each side to allow for a hem.

 Cut your chosen fabric to size and machine-sew a 2cm hem.
 Fold it in half widthways, then sew fabric or ribbon ties a third of the way from the top, and then the same again from the bottom.
 Slip the cover over the headboard and tie at the sides.

 Read more: Bedroom decorating ideas

-22. Paint wooden stools in two colours to match your upcycled island unit
+22. Paint wooden stools in two colours for a modern look

 Give wooden stools a dipped effect by painting them in two shades.
 Sand the stool all over, then clean it thoroughly to remove all traces of dust.
 Apply masking tape around the legs where they meet the struts.
 Paint the top part of the stool white and leave to dry.
 Turn the stool upside down and remove the tape.
 Apply fresh tape to protect the new paint, then paint the bottom part of the stool in a mid-grey shade and leave to dry.

 Buy now: Bosse Bar Stools, £30, IKEA